Code-Institute-Submissions/amcali-project-1/README.md

 ## Testing ##
 I have tested the appearance of my webpage on different media device screens to ensure presentation is appropriate according to the media device size.
+The attempted coding that contributes to the development of my webpage may be found here: https://github.com/amcali/project-1/issues/2

 ## Deployment ##